microsoft/rushstack.io-website/docs/api/terminal.terminaltransform.autoclosedestination.md

 ## Remarks

-The destination will not be closed if its [TerminalWritable.preventAutoclose](./terminal.terminalwritable.preventautoclose.md) property is `true`<!-- -->.
-The destination will not be closed if [ITerminalTransformOptions.preventDestinationAutoclose](./terminal.iterminaltransformoptions.preventdestinationautoclose.md) is `true`<!-- -->.
+The destination will not be closed if its [TerminalWritable.preventAutoclose](./terminal.terminalwritable.preventautoclose.md) property is `true`.
+The destination will not be closed if [ITerminalTransformOptions.preventDestinationAutoclose](./terminal.iterminaltransformoptions.preventdestinationautoclose.md) is `true`.